WebAssembly/js-promise-integration/proposals/js-promise-integration/Overview.md

 ```
 ## Core Concepts and Usage

+The `WebAssembly.Function` constructor is used to _mark_ imports and exports to a WebAssembly module.
+This marking serves the purpose of signaling to the engine that such marked functions need to processed differently to regular imports and exports.

+>The English language can be somewhat ambiguous when it comes to concepts such as marking and wrapping.
+In order to avoid such ambiguities, we use the term _marked function_ to denote the result of applying a `WebAssembly.Function` constructor to a function.
+And we will use the term _wrapped function_ to denote the function that is passed into the constructor&mdash;i.e., the function that will be invoked as a result of invoking the marked function.

-The purpose of the `Usage` argument of a `WebAssembly.Function` is to convey how the function should be interpreted in the presence of `Promise`s.
+The purpose of the `Usage` argument of a `WebAssembly.Function` is to convey how the marked function should be interpreted in the presence of `Promise`s.
 The `suspending` attribute of the `Usage` object is interpreted during module instantiation for functions that are _imported_ into a module, and the `promising` attribute is interpreted for functions that are _exported_ from a module.

-If the `suspending` attribute is set on an imported function, then the `suspending` function uses the first/last `Suspender` argument to suspend the encompassing WebAssembly computation: if the imported function returns a `Promise`, instead of returning that `Promise` as the value to the WebAssembly module, the function suspends execution.
+If the `suspending` attribute is set on an imported function, then the `suspending` function uses the first/last `Suspender` argument to suspend the encompassing WebAssembly computation: by invoking `Promise.resolve` on the returned value.
+If the returned value is already a `Promise`, then this will be an identity operation; if the returned value is not a `Promise` then a new resolved `Promise` is created.

+If the imported function raised an error or exception, then `Promise.reject` in invoked on the payload of the exception.
+In either case, the result of invoking the wrapped (inner) function is a `Promise`.

 If, at some point later, the `Promise` is resolved, then the WebAssembly module is _resumed_, with the value of the resolved `Promise` passed in to the module as the value of the call to the import.

+Again, if the `Promise` is rejected, then instead of resuming the WebAssembly module with the value, an exception will be propagated into the suspended computation.

 This way a WebAssembly module can import a `suspending` function that wraps an async JavaScript function so that the WebAssembly module's computation suspends until the `Promise` is resolved, letting the WebAssembly code nearly treat the call as a synchronous call.